Why Longer Treatments Matter?- Because Deep Reset Deserves Time.

 Deep Reset Deserves Time.

-Many people today are not just physically tired.
-They are:
+Because many people today are not just tight.

-For many people, especially women balancing work, family, mental load, emotional load and hormonal changes, the problem is not just muscle tension.
+Especially for women- balancing work, family, mental load, emotional load and hormonal changes- And that is not just a muscle or ‘me’ problem.

 Some treatments are for relaxation.